 I don't usually write about the transits to and from my trips, but my recent outing to Sagada made me think twice regarding this aspect of travel writing.
 The fifteen-hour bus trip to the highlands certainly did get my attention.
-So without much further fanfare, I'm opening up a new chapter regarding my walks, and as a tribute to one of my travel heroes, Ferdz Decena of En Route, I am naming these my En Route series.
+So without further fanfare, I'm opening up a new chapter regarding my walks, and as a tribute to one of my travel heroes, Ferdz Decena of En Route, I am naming these my En Route series.

 * * * * *

-My original plan for the coming Holy Week was a three-day trip to Bicol, unfortunately, the people we were supposed to visit in Camarines Sur went to Manila and visited us instead, leaving me with three whole empty vacation days.
+My original plan for the coming Holy Week was a three-day trip to Bicol, unfortunately, the people we were supposed to go to in Camarines Sur went to Manila and visited us instead, leaving me with three whole empty vacation days.
 With just a few days left ‘til my pending days off, I was left scrambling for a place to go to in lieu to my trip down south.

 It came down to two places; Ilocos, which I have already visited before, or Sagada, which I know absolutely nothing about.
-As I got deeper into researching about Sagada, Ilocos seems to just fade into nothingness.
+As I got deeper into researching about Sagada, Ilocos seemed to fade into nothingness.
 Sagada appeared to be so beautiful and magical as was testified by the many sites dedicated solely to that Shangri-La in the sky.

 One hasty preparation and a few goodbyes later and I was on my way to the longest solo adventure I had to date.